Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 I won't go into detail about the EDA, but a good read about it is this nice article: [What is Exploratory Data Analysis?](https://towardsdatascience.com/exploratory-data-analysis-8fc1cb20fd15)

-Simply put, we can say that EDA is the set of methods that helps us to reveal characteristics of the data we're dealing with, in this post I'll only perform a few *visualization* on the data, and see if it needs any further data cleaning.
+Simply put, we can say that EDA is the set of methods that helps us to reveal characteristics of the data we're dealing with, in this post I'll only perform a few *visualization* on the data, and see if it needs any further cleaning.

+*Note*: for creating the visualization I'll use two data visualization libraries:
+- [seaborn](https://seaborn.pydata.org/): Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
+- [Plotly](https://plotly.com/python/): Plotly's Python graphing library makes *interactive*, publication-quality graphs.

 <!-- Check the appropriate way to quote -->